-Similar to Fig. 4a and b, Fig. 4c and d extend comparison to the ETKF.
-UC ETKF with forcing updated less frequently than every 6h has filter divergence for the atmosphere, while such filter divergence does not occur for the WC and SC ETKF that integrate the coupled models.
-This demonstrates the necessity of using coupled models for the ensemble CDA systems.
+Similar to Figure 4 (a)-(b), Figure 4 (c)-(d) extends comparison to the ETKF.
+UC ETKF with forcing updated less ensemble CDA systems.
 Similar to 3D-Var, switching from WC to SC ETKF reduces the analysis error for the coupled states.
-In addition, SC ETKF produces more accurate ocean analyses than the WC ETKF consistently, a feature not seen in the 3D-Var experiments.
-The improved ocean analyses by SC ETKF demonstrate one advantage of adopting an ensemble SCDA system.
+Besides, SC ETKF produces more accurate ocean analyses than the WC ETKF consistently, a feature not seen in the